mirkofetter/ScreenSaverMinimal/README.md

 ```

 Couple of examples of things you can't do, override the keyboard or read files outside of the system disk.

+Also note that you must sign and notarize your screen saver in order to be able to distribute it to other users.